 - Stay: The Inn at Montpelier | Capitol Plaza Hotel by Hilton

 - Eat: Kismet Kitchen | Wayside Restaurant Bakery and Creamery.

 - Must Read: 15 Best Cabins to Rent in Vermont

 If you have the time and the chance, include Montpelier in your winter Vacation in Vermont itinerary, at least for a half-day visit, and explore the highlights of Vermont’s Capital.

-The highlight of Montpelier is to visit the stunning Vermont State House, and right next to the State House there is The Vermont Historical Society Museum it is located inside a gorgeous mansion, where you can learn more about Vermont’s history.
+The highlight of Montpelier is visiting the stunning Vermont State House, and right next to the State House there is The Vermont Historical Society Museum which is located inside a gorgeous mansion, where you can learn more about Vermont’s history.

 One of my favorite stops during my visit to Montpelier was to visit The Bragg Farm Sugar House.
 It was amazing to have the opportunity to learn about the famous Vermont maple syrup, and the family that runs this business takes a lot of pride in what they do, by making maple syrup and selling it here for eight generations and counting.
 The gift shop is amazing, and please, try the maple candy here.
 I don’t care about sugar, but it is truly AMAZING!